 Integration is More Than EDI (And So Are You)

-During the early weeks of the Covid-19 lockdown of the enterprises in all industries, EDI professionals kept the wheels on the wagon of the global economy.
+During the early weeks of Covid-19 when efforts to contain the pandemic forced the lockdown of enterprises in all industries, EDI professionals kept the wheels on the wagon of the global economy.
 That said, today’s digitally driven economy— and your company—need people who can think beyond EDI-- like an integrationist.
 By the way, “integrationist” isn’t a title—it’s a mindset.

 It refers to IT professionals—and anyone else— who aren’t interested in integration technology for its own sake but in how EDI, MFT, EAI, and APIs can cut costs, reduce duplicate effort, and add value to customers.
 In short, those who see how integration can become a competitive edge, not just a collection of acronyms, rules, and standards few outside of IT circles understand.